dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 7:**
-Run following docker command to run your application as a container in a local environemnt.
+Run the following docker command to run your application as a container in a local environment.
 (For testing purposes)

 <code>docker run -- name bq_streaming \